Ali's Blog

 Twitter avatar for @GrantWahl

-The retort made by the Qatar team, when assessed charitably, is intended to be a sort of internal critique against the ‘West’ team, as no one in the ‘Qatar’ team is sincerely a normative relativist.
+The retort made by the Qatar team, when assessed charitably, is intended to be a sort of internal critique against the ‘West’ party, as no one in the ‘Qatar’ team is sincerely a normative relativist.
 It was made possible because ‘the West’ team was framed as holding two untenable positions, though never explicitly defined.
 And when you don’t explicitly define your position, people will define it—and mischaracterise it if that furthers their goals—for you.
 These positions are as follows.

 Right above Culture (normative universalism):